Shane32/BookConverter/book_json_format.md

      - `paragraphs`: An array of strings, each representing a paragraph of text

 4. **Paragraphs**
+   - Each paragraph can be either:
-   - Each paragraph is stored as a plain text string
+     - A plain text string (for regular paragraphs)
+     - An object with the following properties:
+       - `type`: The type of paragraph (e.g., "quote")
+       - `content`: The text content of the paragraph
    - All HTML formatting is removed
    - Original paragraph breaks are preserved
+   - Special paragraph types:
+     - `quote`: Used for quoted text, letters, or other content requiring double indentation